zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-manifests.md

     $ kubectl apply -f common/crds/k8s.nginx.org_globalconfigurations.yaml
     ```

-> **Feature Status**: The Policy resources are available as a preview feature[^1]: We might introduce some backward-incompatible changes to the resource definition.
-The feature is disabled by default.

 ### Resources for NGINX App Protect

 If you would like to use the App Protect module, create the following additional resources: